Beautiful Annual Flowers that Bloom all Summer Long

 But just in case, here are some of the best heat tolerant annuals for containers!

-Although a perennial flower, Lantana is grown as an annual in northern (cooler) region.
+Although a perennial flower, Lantana is grown as an annual in the northern (cooler) region.
 They are so beautiful!
 Putting them in a container will easily showcase why they’re made for front porch living.

 Big green leaves and colorful blooms will have them giving your home curb appeal in no time at all.